wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 ### Comparing State Changes

-VSM provides additional tools for assisting in some of this view-centric logic for SwiftUI views.
-One such tool is ``RenderedViewState/RenderedContainer/willSetPublisher``.
-This publisher enables SwiftUI view properties to be modified in a performant way when the state changes.
-It also enables engineers to compare the current and future view states.
+SwiftUI's `.onChange(of:)` modifier enables view properties to be updated when the view state changes.
+By making your view state conform to `Equatable`, you can use this modifier to react to state transitions and update view-specific properties accordingly.

 The following example displays a progress view that shows the loading state of some imaginary data operation.
 It begins loading when the view first appears and then animates the progress bar as the bytes are loaded.
-The view utilizes an `@State` property for animating the progress view and keeps the value up to date by observing the view state's `willSetPublisher`.
+The view utilizes an `@State` property for animating the progress view and keeps the value up to date by observing state changes.

 ```swift
 struct MyView: View {
     @ViewState var state: MyViewState
     @State var progress: Double = 0

     var body: some View {
         ProgressView("Loading...", value: progress)
             .onAppear {